heartstchr/heartstchr.github.io/README.md

 ## 🎯 Unique Value Proposition

 "Stack Seekers" is a full-stack development partner specializing in MERN/MEVN stacks, helping startups and businesses turn ideas into powerful digital products.
 The portfolio demonstrates both technical capability and business understanding.

+## 📋 Legal & Compliance

+- **Privacy Policy:** Comprehensive data protection and privacy practices
+- **Terms of Service:** Clear terms and conditions for all services
+- **GDPR/CCPA Compliant:** Adheres to international privacy regulations
+- **Transparent Communication:** Clear policies on data collection, usage, and protection